xifanzou/data_quality_check/README.md

 pip install --upgrade pip==24
 ```

-# Then install the package
+Then install the package:

 ```
 pip install data-standards-check
 ```

 ## Usage

-1. Put your data standards csv file and data folder with new data under the project dir
+1. Put your all the data in one folder
-2. Run the tool
+2. Run the tool in sh
 3. The analysis log will be automatically generated under the new data folder

 ```sh